core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer performs the following additional steps.

-* When sending an OSCORE IDs update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID Option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt, ID Context).
+* When a peer sends an OSCORE IDs update message, the value of the Recipient-ID Option that the peer specifies as its new intended OSCORE Recipient ID MUST fulfill both the following conditions: it is currently available as Recipient ID to use for the peer (see {{Section 3.3 of RFC8613}}); and the peer has never used it as Recipient ID with the current triplet (Master Secret, Master Salt, ID Context).

-* When receiving an OSCORE IDs update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current triplet (Master Secret, Master Salt, ID Context).
+* When receiving an OSCORE IDs update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with the current triplet (Master Secret, Master Salt, ID Context).

-In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current triplet (Master Secret, Master Salt, ID Context) since the latest update of OSCORE Master Secret (e.g, performed by running KUDOS).
+In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current triplet (Master Secret, Master Salt, ID Context) since the latest update of the OSCORE Master Secret (e.g., performed by running KUDOS).

 ## Preserving Observations Across ID Updates